shadow-anderson/25017/README.md

 ## 📄 License

-This project is for educational and demonstration purposes.
+This project is for educational and demonstration purposes in Smart India Hackathon.

 ## 🤝 Contributing